Russia: Alexei Navalny returns to court for slander case | DW | 05.02.2021

 Navalny's lawyer, however, argues that he cannot be served a custodial sentence because the alleged crime took place before the law changed to make defamation a jailable offense.

 The opposition leader also faces a separate probe for allegedly using millions in donations for personal purposes, including vacations aboard.
-The charge is punishable by up to 10 ears in prison.
+The charge is punishable by up to 10 years in prison.

 The EU's foreign policy chief, Josep Borrell, is meeting with his Russian counterpart Sergey Lavrov in Moscow on Friday.